Beyond one-loop calculation: Higher-order effects on Gross-Neveu-Yukawa tensorial criticality: Model

-The model features two types of self-interactions allowed by the symmetry: single trace and double trace quartic interactions.
-When $N\geq4$, two two quartic terms are mutually independent.
-The presence of two quartic interactions is responsible for a non-trivial RG flows and the possibility of the fluctuation-induced first order transition in the theory. \cite{Pelissetto2018,han2024b}.
-We omit the $\text{Tr}[S^3]$ term, as such interactions cannot be generated by integrating out fermions.
-Consequently, the resulting Lagrangian exhibits an enhanced $\text{SO}(N) \times \mathbb{Z}_2 \simeq O(N)$ symmetry, where the $\mathbb{Z}_2$ transformation corresponds to $S \rightarrow -S$ \cite{han2024b}.
+The model features two types of self-interactions allowed by the symmetry: single-trace and double-trace quartic interactions.
+When $N\geq4$, two quartic terms are mutually independent.
+The presence of two quartic interactions is responsible for a non-trivial RG flows and the possibility of the fluctuation-induced first-order transition in the theory \cite{Pelissetto2018,Janssen2022,han2024b}.
+Note that the cubic term, $\text{Tr}[S^3]$, is absent, due to the additional inversion ($\mathbb{Z}_2$) symmetry that exists in the presence of fermions: $S \rightarrow -S$, $\psi \rightarrow i\gamma_0 \gamma_1 \psi$, $\partial_2 \rightarrow -\partial_2$, for example, leaves the action invariant \cite{han2024b}.

 For negative $\bar{r}$, the tensor-valued order parameter can assume a variety of the ordered ground state depending on the signs of $\bar{\lambda}_{1,2}$ and the value of $N$: (a) for $\bar{\lambda}_{1}>0$ and $\bar{\lambda}_{2}<0$, the minimum of the action is at